-Data recovery on hard drives comes at very different costs.
+Data recovery on hard drives in South Africa comes at very different costs.
 In the case of data loss, knowledge of these parameters and what to expect as a client in terms of prices will be useful for your decision.
-To detail an overview of what affects the pricing, here is a breakdown of the elements involved in what determines the cost and what to expect for your case.
+To provide an overview of what affects the pricing, here is a breakdown of the elements involved in what determines the cost and what to expect for your case.

 Hard drive data recovery costs typically range from R1,500 to R5,000 for logical damage, and R5,000 to R15,000 or more for physical damage, depending on the severity and specific circumstances.